mickelson/attract/Compile.md

 3. Extract the Attract-Mode source to your system.

-4. From the directory you extracted the source into, run the following:
+4. From the directory you extracted the source into, run the following to make a 32-bit build:

-           mkdir build
+           i686-w64-mingw32.static-cmake -B build/win32
-           cd build
+           i686-w64-mingw32.static-cmake --build build/win32 -j 4

-           i686-w64-mingw32.static-cmake .. && make -j3
+   To make a 64-bit build:

-   to build the 32-bit version of Attract-Mode.
-To build 64-bit, run:
+           x86_64-w64-mingw32.static-cmake -B build/win64

-           x86_64-w64-mingw32.static-cmake .. && make -j3
+           x86_64-w64-mingw32.static-cmake --build build/w64 -j 4

-   This step will create the "attract.exe" executable file.
+   This step will create the "attract.exe" executable file under `src/` of the build directory.

 5. Copy the contents of the config directory from the Attract-Mode source directory and the executable you just built into the same directory on your